sandesh300/DevSecOps-Pipeline-on-AWS-EKS/README.md

     * Enter a name as `mega-project-key`.

-    * Update the `variable.tf` file with the key name , if you have entered another key name.
+    * Update the `variable.tf` file with the key name, if you have entered another key name.

 2. **Initialize Terraform**: Run the initialization command to download provider plugins and prepare your working directory: